a New card. T&Cs, spend & eligibility criteria, fees & charges apply (including annual fee currently $375).

 Price protection.
 Price difference refunded if you find the identical product (purchased in a bricks-and-mortar store) cheaper elsewhere locally within 21 days.

 If you’re committed to Qantas and can justify the higher fees for earning direct Qantas Frequent Flyer points at a faster rate, compare the ANZ Frequent Flyer Black Credit Card or the Westpac Altitude Black Credit Card.
 But if you’d prefer a wider range of reward options, take a look at the St. George or Bank of Melbourne Amplify Signature Credit Cards.

 A card designed for . . .

 The ANZ Rewards Black Credit Card is ideally suited for the big spender who would like to see some benefit for channelling expenditure through a card, but isn’t a committed frequent flyer points collector.
-In the first year the 100,000 bonus points (worth $500 in Flight Centre gift cards), plus the $100 money back, add up to almost twice the annual fee, meaning that you are actually paid to be a cardholder.
+In the first year, the bonus of 150,000 points (worth $750 in Flight Centre gift cards) is twice the annual fee, meaning that you are actually paid to be a cardholder.
 In subsequent years the complimentary insurance policies and lounge access easily offset the otherwise high annual fee.